 In 2018, I gave a presentation on this topic for North Merrick School District's SEPTA Meeting.
 This was pre COVID-19.
 In order to stay safe celebrating Halloween, while also maintaining COVID-19 precautions, kindly follow the CDC guidelines.
 Hopefully, everyone who is eligible has been fully vaccinated against COVID-19!
 Please wear a face mask, if indoors…Read more Navigating Halloween with Food Allergies in the Time of COVID-19

 I’m sure many of you have seen this story over the past several days.
 Another terrible tragedy for our entire community: the loss of 15 year old, Natasha Ednan-Laperhouse, due to undeclared sesame found in a baguette.
 As a nurse, I try to review these cases, in a way to learn from them.
 For me, it's one…Read more What Can We Do & Learn from the Latest Tragedy?

-If you follow me on social media, you have seen my mantra from Finding Nemo, "Just Keep Swimming!" or a little fish emoji.
+Have you seen me use the mantra from Finding Nemo, "Just Keep Swimming" or a add a little fish emoji to my social media posts?
 What in the world does this have to do with parenting a child with food allergies?
 Everything.
-I do not work for Disney Pixar.
-I am a just big fan of this movie.…Read more My Favorite Disney Movie for Parents when Raising a Child with Food Allergies
+I am a big fan of Finding Nemo.
+Why?
+I am a mom, who…Read more My Food Allergy Mom Mantra: “Just Keep Swimming”

 I asked my almost 11 year old her favorite thing about Camp TAG.
 Her response, "I feel free!"
 She feels free.
 What a tremendous gift, the gift of freedom.
 My 13 year old with EOE says there are no questions as to why she can't eat certain foods.
 What a relief!
 For one week of…Read more Camp TAG (The Allergy Gang)